doritoes/AI-PC-Labs/Edge_AI/4_Privacy_Edge_Vision.md

 - Try partially obscuring your face with your hard to defeat the blur
 - Hold up a laptop or a chair
 - Verify that the CSV file correctly identifies the time and the object
+- Try swapping the larger yolov8s.pt in to replace yolov8n.pt model.
+Do you get better detection?